 You automatically become an ‘associate member’ when you subscribe to Which? – whether you’ve been supporting us for years or you’re just trying us out.

 Associate members who have subscribed for a minimum of one year will be entitled to an annual vote to approve the appointment of Council Trustees - the Council is the ultimate governing body of our charity, the Consumers' Association, and oversees the Which?
 Group as a whole.

 If you want to have more of a say in how we’re run and help to shape the future of Which? you can become an ‘ordinary’ (or voting) member.
 This means you will have additional rights, and can:

-- Come along to our Annual General Meeting – meet our Chairman, our Chief Exec and our team.
-You can find out more about what we’re doing, why we’re doing it, ask your questions, hear from our teams about what they’re working on, and see how the organisation works from the inside.
+join us at our AGM – meet our Chair, Chief Executive and team.
+You can find out more about what we’re doing and why, hear from our teams and ask your questions, and see how Which? works from the inside.

-The way we’re set up means that when you become an Ordinary Member, you are agreeing to pay 50p at most if the Consumers’ Association ever gets wound up.
+A heads-up – the way we’re set up means that when you become an ordinary member, you are agreeing to pay 50p at most if the Consumers’ Association ever gets wound up.

 You can read more about what it means to be an ordinary member in this Q&A.